 Is match required?
 No, but applicants are strongly encouraged to leverage support with cash and in kind match.

 Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
-If you have questions regarding the application process, please contact this program’s grant manager, Sarah Koser at 410-974-2941, ext.
+If you have questions regarding the application process, please contact this program’s grant managers, Sarah Koser at 410-974-2941, ext.
 106 or Sadie Drescher at 410-974-2941 x 105.